 Dave Skow, General Manager at Independent Property Group's Property Management, has helped numerous landlords and tenants negotiate an agreement that suits everyone.

 Where possible, negotiate at the beginning

-“The first thing to know is, it’s a lot easier to negotiate a tenancy agreement at the start than partway through,” says Tim.
+“The first thing to know is, it’s a lot easier to negotiate a tenancy agreement at the start than partway through,” says Dave.
 “If the lease already exists, both parties have to agree to change it, and there’s not a lot of incentive for whoever isn’t suggesting the change.
 If you approach it at the start, it becomes part of the original bargain.”

 Usually, additional terms are added by landlords.
-“The most common terms we see are around maintenance, areas of the property that can’t be used, and rental rises,” Tim says.
+“The most common terms we see are around maintenance, areas of the property that can’t be used, and rental rises,” Dave says.

 “Maintenance might be a swimming pool or large garden, and you agree with the tenant that they’ll do the upkeep in return for a slight reduction in rent, for example.
 Sometimes there might be a large shed or a back room that the landlord wants to keep out of bounds because they’re using it for storage, so that’s written into the agreement.”

 Go through the proper processes

 Sometimes, though, circumstances change during the tenancy term.
-For tenants, the most common one is the desire to move in a partner.
+For tenants, the most common one is the desire to move in with a partner.
 Assuming they don’t raise any red flags, you might be happy to agree — but there’ll be some extra paperwork.

-“Let’s say there are three tenants sharing a house,” Tim explains.
+“Let’s say there are three tenants sharing a house,” Dave explains.
 “One of them wants their partner to move in.
 You can’t just amend the agreement—the new addition would need to fill out an application form, and then a new agreement needs to be created with all four names on it.”

 Make negotiations easier by explaining the ‘why’